 This issue introduces the revised edition of the Istanbul Protocol.
 The Editorial offers a summarised guide that outlines the new elements and main variations of the recently launched 2022-version.
 You will find it available in English, French and Spanish.

 The contribution from Ergun Cakal opens the scientific section of this issue, presenting a doctrinal review which consolidates normative understandings of adequate prisoner food.
-Her paper discusses the aspects relevant to assessing when and how food provision is considered inadequate through a systematic exploration of international and regional standards.
+His paper discusses the aspects relevant to assessing when and how food provision is considered inadequate through a systematic exploration of international and regional standards.

 Phyu Pannu et al. continue exploring resilience-promoting factors for refugees who have survived torture to understand how these impact the relationship between torture and mental health.